wandb/edu/rag-advanced/resources/README.md

 ## LLM Friendly Resources

 This directory contains LLM friendly resources that can be used by students to augment their learnings from the course.
-Thus mainly includes the transcriptions of the videos in each chapter in srt format and the exercise notebooks in markdown format.
+This includes the transcriptions of the videos in each chapter in srt format and the exercise notebooks in markdown format.
 Students should be able to simply copy-paste these resources in any chat available chat UI and interact with the material using an LLM.

-## Resources

-The following resources are available in this directory:
+### Full Course
+-  `transcriptions_all_txt_rag.txt` (26851 tokens) contains the transcriptions of all the videos in the course in a single text file.
+-  `notebooks_all_chapters.md` (20777 tokens) contains the markdown version of all the exercise notebooks in the course.

+### Course Sections

 | Chapter | Resource | tokens |
 |---------|----------|--------|